Dinesh1072/emo-detector/Final-Project-Emotion-Detector-main/README.md

 By completing these tasks, you will have created a functional emotion detection web application that can be accessed by users on the internet.

-Good luck with your project, and don't forget to save screenshots of your results as you progress.
-These will be required for your peer-graded assignment submission.